UP959846/Plagiarism-Detection-Tool/MAINTAINANCE.md

 who wishes to work on and continue my web application as well as remind me how things are working.
 Throughout this document I may reference comments I have made to help you understand.
+A lot of understanding of how to work on the application can be grasped through these comments.
 The Express server is setup to automatically serve files in the directories provided so adding new files is as simple as loading them to a URL or file.